 Types of mixed content

 There are two categories for mixed content: mixed passive/display content and mixed active content.
 The difference lies in the threat level of the worst case scenario if content is rewritten as part of a man-in-the-middle attack.
-In the case of passive content, the threat is low (webpage appears broken or with misleading content).
+In the case of passive content, the threat is lower (the page may contain misleading content, or the user's cookies may be stolen).
 In the case of active content, the threat can lead to phishing, sensitive data disclosure, redirection to malicious sites, etc.

 Mixed passive/display content

 Mixed passive/display content is content served over HTTP that is included in an HTTPS webpage, but that cannot alter other portions of the webpage.
 For example, an attacker could replace an image served over HTTP with an inappropriate image or message to the user.
 The attacker could also infer information about the user's activities by watching which images are served to the user; often images are only served on a specific page within a website.
 If the attacker observes HTTP requests to certain images, they could determine which webpage the user is visiting.

 Passive content list